zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/publish.md

 ---
 # User change
-title: "Publish"
+title: "3) Submit for publishing"

-weight: 9 # 1 is first, 2 is second, etc.
+weight: 10 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"